 4. Verbal Skills

-The GMAT verbal section consists of 41 questions of three general types: reading comprehension problems, sentence correction questions, and critical reasoning questions.
+The GMAT verbal section consists of 36 questions of three general types: reading comprehension problems, sentence correction questions, and critical reasoning questions.
 Reading comprehension requires you to answer questions about written passages on a number of different subjects.
 Sentence correction questions test your ability to spot and correct writing errors.
-Critical reasoning questions require you to analyze logical arguments and understand how to strengthen or weaken those arguments.
+Critical reasoning questions require you to analyse logical arguments and understand how to strengthen or weaken those arguments.

 The quantitative and verbal sections on the computerized GMAT are in computer-adaptive test (CAT) format.
 The CAT adapts to your ability level by presenting you with questions of various difficulty, depending on how you answer previous questions.
 If you are answering many questions correctly, the computer gives you harder questions.
 If many of your answers are wrong, the computer will present you with easier questions.